zju-vipa/Odyssey/MineMA-Model-Fine-Tuning/README.md

 ### 2. Environment Setup

-Environment requirements needed to use the model are written in "requirements.txt", which in the "Model Use" folder.
+Environment requirements needed to use the model are written in "requirements.txt", which in the "Model Usage" folder.

 Run the following command to install all dependencies:
 ```sh